QUESTION: Do I really need real world experiences to write fiction? In other words, can I write a fight scene if I’ve never hit anyone or been hit?

 I got my diving scene right through research, then I ran the scene past friends who do dive to check for accuracy.

 However, the more you write about something in particular, say your main character is a diver who spends much of the novel underwater looking for a treasure, the more important having personal experience is.
+This is particularly true for a real-life task that readers may have experienced themselves.

 As a non-swimmer who has never dived, I would never choose a main character who spends important parts of the book underwater because no amount of research will keep those scenes as authentic as they need to be.